 Substance abuse treatment can be on of the most important medical health procedures you receive in your entire lifetime.
 Our medical detox centers and inpatient care facilities offer some of the best medical supervision in the world.
 At Connection 2 Recovery, our treatment regimen consists of a holistic view towards recovery.
 We strive to heal your body, mind and soul.
 Our support staff of physicians, therapists and addiction specialists are dedicated to guiding you on your journey towards a lasting, lifelong sobriety.
 Once the initial detox is over we offer outpatient care with individual therapy, family therapy, 12 step programs, dual diagnosis treatment and relapse prevention.
 We emphasize a ‘social model’ for recovery from substance abuse, which helps our patients successfully reintegrate into society.
 Real success comes from the confidence our experienced staff gives you through treatment.
 Couple this with your willingness to change and you could be on the path to lifelong sobriety.

 All of this begins with the first step: ask us for help.

 Many seeking drug rehabilitation can have their treatment begin at little to no cost.
-We accept most health insurance plans and a specialist can begin your process right now.
+We accept most health insurance plans and an admission counselor can begin your process right now.
 Give us a call, we are always open and our number is: